Surrogate Losses in Passive and Active Learning: Alternative Use of the Surrogate Loss

 The intuition behind this algorithm is that, since we are only interested in achieving low error rate, once we have identified $\sign(\target(x))$ for a given $x \in \X$, there is no need to further optimize the value $\E[\loss(\hat{h}(X)Y) | X = x]$.
 Thus, as long as we maintain $\target \in V$, the data points $X_m \notin \DIS(V)$ are typically less informative than those $X_m \in \DIS(V)$.
 We therefore focus the label requests on those $X_m \in \DIS(V)$, since there remains some uncertainty about $\sign(\target(X_m))$ for these points.
 The algorithm updates $V$ periodically (Step 6), removing those functions $h$ whose excess empirical risks (under the current sampling distribution) are relatively large; by setting this threshold $\hat{T}_{\loss}$ appropriately, we can guarantee the excess empirical risk of $\target$ is smaller than $\hat{T}_{\loss}$.
-Thus, the algorithm maintains $\target \in V$ as an invariant, while focusing the sampling region $\DIS(V)$.
+Thus, the algorithm maintains $\target \in V$ as an invariant, while shrinking the sampling region $\DIS(V)$.
+The actual definition of $\hat{T}_{\loss}$ sufficient for the results stated below will be specified in Section~\ref{subsec:hatT-spec} below, based on data-dependent concentration inequalities.